Senzing/mapper-csv/README.md

 *Note: The csv analyzer use the csv module sniffer to determine the file delimiter for you.
 If you have problems with this, you can override the delimiter and even the file encoding.*
 - The -d parameter can be used to set the csv column delimiter manually
-- The -e parameter can be used to set the encoding to sdomething like latin-1 if needed
+- The -e parameter can be used to set the encoding to something like latin-1 if needed

 **Note: Normally you would decide if you want a simple mapping with the -m parameter or a portable python module with the -p parameter.
 There is no need to do both.
 Non-python programmers can do simple mappings